 Endowed gifts ensure permanent support for NSU and guarantee success for the university’s teaching, research, service, and learning mission as a pillar in higher education.

-Gifts made to the endowment are invested to provide a steady stream of income to support current needs.
+Gifts made to the endowment are invested to provide a steady stream of income to support university needs.
 These gifts fund academic support, institutional support, research, scholarships, instruction, and public service.
 You can designate your gift to go to a specific department or area of interest.

-Endowment FAQ's
+Endowment FAQ

 NSU's endowment is a collection of gift funds that are not wholly expendable on a current basis and earmarked reserves (board-designated or quasi-endowment funds) that collectively comprise 412 individual funds, each of which was established to support NSU's teaching, research, service, and learning mission.
 The majority of these funds are restricted to provide support for specific purposes (dedicated scholarships, named professorships, academic support, etc.) as set forth by the donors.
 The individual funds are pooled for investment purposes under NSU's Endowment Fund Investment Policy.
 NSU oversees management of endowed funds to provide support for current programs, while facilitating a comparable level of support for future generations.